unixorn/sysadmin-reading-list/README.md

 * [Advancing in the Bash Shell](http://samrowe.com/wordpress/advancing-in-the-bash-shell/) - Sam Rowe's `bash` as CLI tutorial.
 * [Bash Pitfalls](http://mywiki.wooledge.org/BashPitfalls) - Greg Wooledge has a great list of unpleasant surprises in `bash`.
 * [Google's Shell Style Guide](https://google.github.io/styleguide/shell.xml) lists what Google's developers consider best practices for `bash` scripts.
-* [Learning the Bash Shell](http://shop.oreilly.com/product/9780596009656.do) - hard to go wrong with an O'Reilly reference on anything, really.
+* [Learning the Bash Shell](http://shop.oreilly.com/product/9780596009656.do) - It's hard to go wrong with an O'Reilly reference on anything, really.
 * [Pure Bash Bible](https://github.com/dylanaraps/pure-bash-bible) - A collection of pure `bash` alternatives to external processes.
-* [Safe Ways to do Things in Bash](https://github.com/anordal/shellharden/blob/master/how_to_do_things_safely_in_bash.md) - Excellent set of tips from the authors of [shellharden](https://github.com/anordal/shellharden)
+* [Safe Ways to do Things in Bash](https://github.com/anordal/shellharden/blob/master/how_to_do_things_safely_in_bash.md) - An excellent set of tips from the authors of [shellharden](https://github.com/anordal/shellharden).
-* [shellcheck](https://github.com/koalaman/shellcheck) is a lint for bash.
+* [shellcheck](https://github.com/koalaman/shellcheck) is a lint for `bash`.
 It'll help you find unused variables, deprecated syntax and other things that make your `bash` scripts less stable.
 You can install it with `apt-get`, `brew`, `cabal`, or `yum`.
 * [shellharden](https://github.com/anordal/shellharden) - is a syntax highlighter and a tool to semi-automate the rewriting of scripts to ShellCheck conformance, mainly focused on quoting.
-* [zshelldoc](https://github.com/zdharma/zshelldoc) - Documentation generator for Bash & Zsh, with call-trees, comment extraction, etc.
+* [zshelldoc](https://github.com/zdharma/zshelldoc) - Documentation generator for Bash & ZSH, with call-trees, comment extraction, etc.

+Finally, remember that `bash` is not `sh`.
+If you're writing a script in `bash`, and testing it with `bash`, don't put `#!/bin/sh` as the shebang.
+Firstly, because `bash` behaves differently when called as `sh`, and secondly, not all *NIX systems (and not even all linux distributions) use `bash` as their `/bin/sh`.

 ### Powershell

 Often you'll find yourself in a Windows enviroment, like it or not.
 These might come help you in those cases -

 * [Best Practices and Style guide](https://github.com/PoshCode/PowerShellPracticeAndStyle)
-* [Powershell Slack](http://slack.poshcode.org) - Think of it as a virtual Powershell user's group
+* [Powershell Slack](http://slack.poshcode.org) - Think of it as a virtual Powershell user's group.
 * [PowerShell.org eBooks](https://leanpub.com/u/devopscollective/)
 * [PS Cmdlets In Your Inbox](https://github.com/MaxAnderson95/Cmdlets_In_Your_Inbox) lets you schedule a task to get PowerShell Cmdlets via email daily or at the command line.